jchip/universal-nvm/docs/windows-testing.md

+# Testing Installation Scripts on GitHub Actions

+This guide explains how to test installation scripts across all platforms using GitHub Actions.

+## Overview

+We have **automated installation tests** for all three platforms:

+- **Linux** → Docker integration tests (31 tests: bash, zsh, PowerShell, uninstall)
+- **macOS** → install.sh test (bash/zsh integration, nvm commands)
+- **Windows** → install.ps1 test (PowerShell, registry, Node.js download)

+All tests run automatically on every push/PR.

+---

 # Testing install.ps1 Without a Windows Machine

-This guide explains how to test the Windows PowerShell installer (`install.ps1`) when developing on macOS or Linux.
+This section explains how to test the Windows PowerShell installer (`install.ps1`) when developing on macOS or Linux.

 ## Option 1: GitHub Actions (Recommended) ✅